stormpath/stormpath-rails/README.md

 ### Logout
 Stormpath Rails automaticly provides route to `/logout`.

-If you wish to change the logout URI or the redirect url, you can provide the following configuration
+If you wish to change the logout URI or the next_uri, you can provide the following configuration

 ```ruby
 Stormpath::Rails.configure do |config|